Building Leverage in International Business: A Modern Approach on the Silk Road

 Professional intimacy often transcends leverage.

-Following our work together on a project, I invited foreign contacts in an Asian country’s New York consulate to spend the weekend at our country farm in Maine during August.
+Following our work together on a project, I invited foreign contacts in an Asian country’s New York consulate to spend the weekend at our country farm in ME during August.
 The diplomats convoyed north in three black sedans.
 Our family shared lobsters and hand-cranked ice cream.
 Our guests shared homemade dumplings and fermented sorghum whiskey.
 After dinner, as darkness fell, I came upon one of the senior officials crying in the hayfield.
 He explained that the folk songs and poetry of his tradition celebrate the wonder of fireflies–but air pollution has killed them at home.
 As the gentleman watched his children laugh and chase fireflies through the tall grass, peeking through their cupped hands at the glowing bugs, he had been overcome by emotion.

 While the process of creating leverage and hedging against risk in international business must be purposefully considered, much of its impact comes through being human, kind, and open to new experience.
 Without a genuine personal investment, the exercise can become transparent and ugly.